aavion/extension-template/README.md

 - Provide explicit defaults and validation for settings.
 - Avoid broad side effects during extension discovery.
 Loading `extension.php` should describe contributions, not perform runtime work.
 - Do not directly include files, read or write files, spawn processes, open network sockets, read raw environment/request globals, or bypass extension points from `extension.php`.

+## Database And Content Schemas

+Extensions must not ship free-form Doctrine migration classes or arbitrary SQL.
+Persistent extension data uses the documented `database` contribution contract.
+Studio generates physical table names from `{database-prefix}{extension-slug_}{local-table}` and only purges tables under that prefix.

+Content schema presets use the `content-schema` scope.
+Contributed schemas are immutable presets owned by the extension; Studio stores them as locked schemas and creates a new version when the contributed definition changes.
+User-editable variants should be copied into normal custom schemas instead of editing the preset in place.

 ## Namespaces And Naming